-In a city full of
+city full of baroque and neo-classical

 statuary, two rather unusual pieces of sculpture stand

 out.
 One is at the west end of the Villa Comunale in the

 center of Piazza della Repubblica near the Mergellina

 section of town.
 It is the "Monument to the Scugnizzo"

 (photo, left).
 In the so-called "Quattro Giornate di

 in September 1943 against German forces in Naples saw

 (street kids) engaged in harrying tactics against the

-hard-pressed Wehrmacht, the German army, already in
+hard-pressed Wehrmacht, the German army, already

 in disarray in the face of the Anglo-American invasion

 at Salerno.
 It is part of Neapolitan lore that such

 armed civilian resistance helped drive the Germans from

 of humans involved in war.
 The monument is the work of Marino

 Mazzacurati and was set up in 1963.